Brett Halsey: Personal life

 In 1954, Halsey married Renate Hoy, an actress who had won the Miss Germany contest that year, and who appeared in such films as The Sea Chase with John Wayne.
 They had two children, son Charles Oliver Hand, Jr. and daughter Tracy Leigh.
 Halsey and Hoy divorced in 1959.
 As an adult, their son Charles, known as "Rock Halsey" and "Rock Bottom", was a member of the Los Angeles–based punk rock band Rock Bottom & The Spys.
 Charles was murdered in prison while serving a 25-year sentence for drug-related crimes.

 From 1960 to 1962, Halsey was married to Italian actress Luciana Paluzzi.
 They had one son, Christian.
 In 1961, they co-starred as a newlywed couple in the film, Return to Peyton Place.
-In 1964, Halsey married the popular German actress and singer Heidi Brühl.
+In 1964, Halsey married German actress and singer Heidi Brühl.
 They had two children, son Clayton Alexander Siegfried and daughter Nicole.
 They were divorced in 1976.
 Toward the end of the 1990s, Halsey moved to San José, Costa Rica, to teach film acting.
-He now resides in Laguna Hills with his fourth wife, Victoria (née Korda), granddaughter of Alexander Korda.
-He writes and makes occasional film appearances.
+As of 2012, he was living in Laguna Hills with his fourth wife, Victoria (née Korda), granddaughter of Alexander Korda.
+At that time he was still writing and making occasional film appearances.